Skip to main content

 It was said that early in the 20th century, Clio had more millionaires per capita than any town in South Carolina.

-Today, Clio is home to industries such as Peoples Gin Company, Baldor, a Member of the ABB Group, and Pacific MDF Corp.
+Today, Clio is home to industries such as Peoples Gin Company, Arris Manufacturing and MJB Wood Group

-The Marlboro County School of Discovery, a magnet middle school, is located in Clio in the former Clio High School Buildings.
+The Marlboro County AMI Infinity School is located in the former Clio High School Buildings.

 Clio Cotton Festival